SAURAV2007YO/Heavy-Python-Projects/README.md

 # Heavy-Python-Projects
-**Loops**(For & while), **Conditional Statements**(Only where its required) & **Functions** **"**have been Heavily used**"**; **Highly Mathematically oriented Logic** with minimal use of python libraries
+**Loops**(For & while), **Conditional Statements**(Only where its required) & **Functions** **"**have been Heavily used**"**;

+**Highly Mathematically oriented Logic** with minimal use of python libraries

 (just as a way to show off my Mathematical & CS Thinking and reasoning abilities haha)

 but will nicely learn/practice and use recursion in further projects.

+Description about the Projects(Should maybe call them problems idk):

 **Permutations** (A Beautiful one): made a great State counter, using and converting **"A Great Mathematical Logic"** into python code, maybe could have used recursion idk